-We are the Edmonton area’s leading choice for RV telecommunication systems, and have been serving the community for more than 11 years.
+We are the Edmonton area’s leading choice for RV telecommunication systems and have been serving the community for more than 13 years.

-We carry automatic satellite systems for either Shaw Direct or Bell TV/ Dish Network.
-All systems are High Definition (HD) ready.
+We carry satellite systems for either Shaw Direct or Bell TV/ Dish Network, cell boosters and Wi-Fi options.

 Q1: I spend much of the year in the United States and even Mexico.
 Which system is better?